P0456 Code: Evaporative Emission System Small Leak Detected

 While you cannot avoid all the causes of the P0456 code, performing proper maintenance can reduce the likelihood of dealing with issues relating to this code.
 Here are some ways to help you prevent the P0456 code from appearing:

-- Regularly check the gas cap: Ensure there is no damage to the gas cap and make sure tightly secure the gas cap every time after refilling the gas tank.
+• Regularly check the gas cap: Ensure there is no damage to the gas cap and make sure to securely tighten the gas cap every time after refilling the gas tank.

 What is the cost of fixing a P0456 code?